vil-helm/alchemist-intellij-plugin/README.md

 Alchemist Plugin for IntelliJ
 =============================

-You can use this plugin to work on [Alchemsist](https://github.com/AlchemistSimulator/Alchemist) in Intellij.
+You can use this plugin to work on [Alchemsist](https://github.com/AlchemistSimulator/Alchemist) in IntelliJ.

 Currently, it is possible to work with two templates: Protelis and Sapere.